-- Providing specific help for those children most at risk (or already showing signs) of social, emotional, and behavioural problems; - Working closely with Birmingham City Council Children's Services, Birmingham CAMHS and other agencies services to follow various protocols including assessment and referral:
+- Providing specific help for those children most at risk (or already showing signs) of social, emotional, and behavioural problems; - Working closely with Birmingham Children's Services, Birmingham CAMHS - 8 and other agencies services to follow various protocols including assessment and referral;

-- Identifying and assessing in line with the Early Help Assessment Tool (EHAT), children who are showing early signs of anxiety, emotional distress, or behavioural problems; - Discussing options for tackling these problems with the child and their parents/carers.
-Agree an Individual Care Plan as the first stage of a 'stepped care' approach; - Providing a range of interventions that have been proven to be effective, According to the child's needs; - Ensure young people have access to pastoral care and support, as well as specialist services, including Birmingham CAMHS, so that emotional, social and behavioural problems can be dealt with as soon as they occur; - Provide young people with clear and consistent information about the opportunities available for them to discuss personal issues and emotional concerns.
-Any support offered should take account of local community and education policies and protocols regarding confidentiality; - Provide young people with opportunities to build relationships, particularly those who may find it difficult to seek support when they need it; and - The identification, assessment, and support of young carers under the statutory duties outlined in the Children & Families Act 2014.
+- Identifying and assessing in line with the Early Help Assessment Tool (EHAT), children who are showing early signs of anxiety, emotional distress, or behavioural problems; - Discussing options for tackling these problems with the child and their - parents/carers.
+Agree an Individual Care Plan as the first stage of a 'stepped care' approach; - Providing a range of interventions that have been proven to be effective, According to the child's needs;

+Ensure young people have access to pastoral care and support, as well as specialist services, including Birmingham CAMHS, so that emotional, social and behavioural problems can be dealt with as soon as they occur;

+Provide young people with clear and consistent information about the opportunities available for them to discuss personal issues and emotional concerns.
+Any support offered should take account of local community and education policies and protocols regarding confidentiality;

+Provide young people with opportunities to build relationships, particularly those who may find it difficult to seek support when they need it; and duties outlined in the Children & Families Act 2014.